Old Analogue Reception

 • Adjustments in height and left to right (azimuth) as per the ghosting example could solve the problem.

-• Monitor the polarity of the aerial when searching for an alternative signal as the alternative transmitter may transmit a vertically polarised signal; this means that the orientation of the aerial will need to be vertical.
+• Monitor the polarity of the aerial when searching for an alternative signal, as the alternative transmitter may transmit a vertically polarised signal; this means that the orientation of the aerial will need to be vertical.